Simple-Robotics/cosypose/README.md

 python -m cosypose.scripts.download --urdf_models=DATASET
 ```

-for DATASET={hb,icbin,itodd,lm,lmo,tless,tudl,ycbv}.
+for DATASET={hb,icbin,itodd,lm,lmo,tless,tudl,ycbv,hope}.
 If you are not interested in training the models, you can remove the flag --pbr_training_images and you can omit lm.

 ## Downloading pre-trained models